gaultier/blog/a_subtle_data_race_in_go.md

 ## The original code

-I have managed to reproduce the race in a self-contained Go program ressembling the real production code, and the diff for the fix is basically the same as the real one.
+I have managed to reproduce the race in a self-contained Go program resembling the real production code, and the diff for the fix is basically the same as the real one.
 It's a web server with a middleware to do rate limiting.
 The actual rate limiting code is omitted because it does not matter:

 ```go
 package main